MohammedAI123/Azure-Honeypot-Cowrie/README.md

 - Can see attack count over a selected time period, such as last 12 hours, last 24 Hours, last 3 days. ect
 2. Top Attacker IPs
 ![Top Attacker IPs](images/attackers_top_ip.png)
-- Identified different types of IP addresses that have attempted to reach the system, and which are most common
+- Identified different types of IP addresses that have attempted to reach the system, and which are most common.
 3. Successful Logins and Commands
 ![Login Attempts](images/login_attempts.png)
 - shows the combination of weak and default user credentials that attackers try to log in, and if they were successful.